Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ### Tests

 Any tests pertaining to global elements will be here.
-This application uses Jest for Unit Testing and Cypress for E2E tests.
+This application uses Jest mainly for Unit Testing but it is also set up to run for Integration and E2E.
+There are 2 separate config files and NPM scripts for each case
+Cypress has been installed for E2E tests but not yet implemented.

 ### Themes